Marguerite Clark

 Helen Marguerite Clark (February 22, 1883 – September 25, 1940) was an American stage and silent film actress.
-As a movie actress, at one time, Clark was second only to Mary Pickford in popularity.
-All but five of her films are considered lost.
+As a movie actress, at one time Clark was second only to Mary Pickford in popularity.

+With a few exceptions and some fragments, most of Clark's films are considered lost.

-Early life and theatre
+Early life

 Born in Avondale, Cincinnati, Ohio on February 22, 1883, she was the third child of Augustus "Gus" James and Helen Elizabeth Clark.
 She had an older sister, Cora, and an older brother named Clifton.
 Clark's mother Helen died on January 21, 1893.
 Her father worked in his self-owned successful haberdashery located in downtown Cincinnati before his death on December 29, 1896.
 Following his death, Clark's sister Cora was appointed her legal guardian and removed her from public school to further her education at Ursuline Academy.

+Stage career (1899–1914)

+Marguerite Clark finished school at age 16, decided to pursue a career in the theatre, making her first stage appearance as a member of the Strakosch Opera Company in 1899.